yshavit/effesvm_j/notes/bytecode.md

 - hasRv must be 0 or 1.
 0 means there is no return value, and 1 means there is one
 - The `0` is a placeholder for generics.

 After the FUNC line, each non-empty line represents an opcode in that function.
 The function's body ends at the first empty line.
+Opcodes in a function's block may (but do not have to) start with a number, colon, and second number, followed by a space (`<num>:<num> `).
+If they do, the numbers represents the line number and position within the line (both 0-indexed) of the original source code that this op corresponds to.

 The functionscope is of the form _module:Type_: